-What is the role of a land surveyor during a property transaction?
+What is the role of a land surveyor?

 Realtors, mortgage brokers, and notaries: these experts are known for their ability to guide you through the process of selling or buying a home.
 But did you know that a land surveyor also plays a major role in property transactions?